angielsteele/visitliverpool3/README.md

 - The menu buttons were originally on separate lines, and there were large gaps between them, I used a combination of Codeinstitute Bootstrap mini-project instructions and chrome dev tools to include .list-inline-item:not(:last-child) {margin-right: 0;} Which solved the issue

-- I wanted my navaigation menu to be uniform in size, my mentor suggested setting the padding to 0, and using min-width and max-width.
+- I wanted my navigation menu to be uniform in size, my mentor suggested setting the padding to 0, and using min-width and max-width.
 This solved this issue.

 - There was a blue line underneath all of the menu items, dev tools helped me to discover that it was an inherited feature from the anchor tag.
 Created a css rule to take away the text-decoration from the a tag